dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

   - It supports plugins as well as custom Vue Components, making customisation quite possible.
   - Docute websites can be hosted on static file hosting services, same as Vuepress.

-Checkout Docute plugins and its other features on their [documentation website](https://docute.org/).
+Check out Docute plugins and its other features on their [documentation website](https://docute.org/).

 ## Other website doc platforms
 Below is a list of popular documentation generators, that are not connected to Vue.